TimPietrusky/atelier/docs/context.md

 - Do preserve position/size during interactions but allow data (result, status) to flow through for real-time updates.
 - Do validate connections by node type and handle compatibility (prevent prompt→image-input, etc).
 - Do trust `StorageManager` to handle write serialization and debouncing automatically.
+- Do require authentication on all provider execution routes (use `requireAuth` from `lib/auth.ts`).
+- Do resolve provider API keys server-side via credential resolver; never pass keys from client.
+- Do check for active credentials before executing workflows with provider nodes; prompt user to configure if missing.
 - Don't auto-switch models in the engine—let users pick (but hint in UI).
 - Don't send unsupported params (e.g., guidance for Seedream; undefined seed).
 - Don't use raw `fetch` to RunPod model endpoints—always go through the provider adapter.